yarrib/fastai-projects-v2/README.md

 The contents of this repo include 3 notebooks that train a fish classifier on images of various US and India fish obtained through the bing image api (from Azure)

+Please ignore the Procfile, the runtime.txt, and requirements_heroku.txt files.
+Those are files used when the heroku deployment was being tested (a failure!).

 ## Instructions to run on your machine (windows, though running on linux/macos are pretty similar)